trevorcousins/cobraa/README.md

 ### Input files

 *cobraa* takes multi-hetsep (mhs) files as introduced by Stephan Schiffels.
 To generate these files, you can use [his tutorial](https://github.com/stschiff/msmc-tools/blob/master/msmc-tutorial/guide.md).
-If you have a CRAM/BAM file, you can use my [Snakefile](https://github.com/trevorcousins/cobraa/blob/main/reproducibility/mhsfiles/Snakefile) as guide for how to process this into mhs files.
+If you have a CRAM/BAM file, you can use my [Snakefile](https://github.com/trevorcousins/cobraa/blob/main/reproducibility/mhsfiles/Snakefile) or [Converting.md](Converting.md) as guide for how to process this into mhs files.

 ### Inference of population size changes and admixture